mosip/mosip-infra/deployment/sandbox-v2/README.md

       username: apikey
       password: xyz
     ```
-* If you already have SSL certificate for your domain, place the certificates appropriately under `/etc/ssl` (or any directory of choice) and set the following `group_vars/all.yml` file:
+* If you already have an SSL certificate for your domain, place the certificates appropriately under `/etc/ssl` (or any directory of choice) and set the following variables in `group_vars/all.yml` file:
 ```
 ssl:
   get_certificate: false
   email: ''
   certificate: <certificate dir>
   certificate_key: <private key path>